TLS certificates on client side

 certutil -addstore -f "ROOT" <path/to/certificate>

-In addition, since SonarScanner for .NET invokes SonarScanner CLI, you must add the self-signed certificate to the Java truststore as explained above.
+When using certstores, you must disable JRE provisioning and use the SonarScanner for CLI logic.
+Add the self-signed certificate to the Java truststore as explained above.

 If you have a PEM or DER certificate, you can use OpenSSL or Keytool to generate the PKCS #12 keystore: